Recent Advancements in Machine Learning For Cybercrime Prediction: Cybercrime Prediction

-While DL algorithms have shown great promise in addressing some of the challenges faced by traditional ML methods in cybercrime detection there are still some drawbacks that need to be addressed.
-One of the major challenges is the need for large amounts of labeled data to train the models effectively.
+While DL algorithms have shown great promise in handling some of the challenges traditional ML methods face in cybercrime detection, some drawbacks still need to be addressed.
+One of the significant challenges is the need for large amounts of labeled data to train the models effectively.
 As cybercrime datasets are often imbalanced, with most cases being benign or non-malicious, this can lead to biased models and inaccurate predictions.
 Another challenge is the computational cost of training DL models, which requires significant computational resources and can be time-consuming.
 To address these challenges, TL can be used to improve the performance and efficiency of DL models for cybercrime detection.
-TL is a ML technique that involves reusing a pre-trained model on a related task to improve performance on a new task.
-In the context of cybercrime detection, this means using pre-trained DL models that have been trained on related tasks such as NLP or image recognition and then fine-tuning them for cybercrime detection.
-We will discuss more on TL in the next subsection \ref{subsec:TL}.